Symbolic expression, symbolic function, or vector or matrix of symbolic expressions or functions.

 Find the Laplace transform of this matrix.
-Use matrices of the same size to specify the transformation variable and evaluation point.
+Use matrices of the same size to specify the independent variables and transformation variables.

 syms a b c d w x y z laplace([exp(x), 1; sin(y), i*z],[w, x; y, z],[a, b; c, d])

 ans = [ exp(x)/a, 1/b] [ 1/(c^2 + 1), 1i/d^2]